-- travel costs (for example, transport, accommodation, meals and travel insurance)
+- travel costs (e.g. transport, accommodation, meals and travel insurance)

-- publication costs (for example, professional editing and printing)
+- publication costs (e.g. professional editing and printing)

-- research support costs (for example, consultancy fees, survey data analysis, administrative support)
+- research support costs (e.g. consultancy fees, survey data analysis, administrative support)

-Scholarship funds cannot be used to purchase computer equipment or mobile devices, nor to supplement your personal income (for example, to pay your salary, fee for services or personal living costs).
+Scholarship funds cannot be used to purchase computer equipment or mobile devices, nor to supplement your personal income (pay your salary, fee for services, or personal living costs).
 Your employer is expected to continue to cover your salary during this professional development program.